Popular scientific abstract

 Aims and objectives

-The research is divided into 3 stages:
+The research objectives are divided into 3 stages:

 My publications